stvkoch/graphqlizejs/README.md

 ## Inputs Where

-For each model, graphqlize will create a graphql input with all available model fields to be used in you conditions.
+For each model, graphqlize will create a graphql input with all available model fields to be used in your conditions.
-You will see that, the fields defined in your input not use the model type, instead it's used the type \_input _Type_ Operator\_ that will hold all operators supported by the model type specified.
+You will see that, the fields defined in your input not use the model type, instead, it's used the type \_input _Type_ Operator\_ that will hold all operators supported by the model type specified.

 For instance _country_ model, graphqlize will generate the \__inputWhereCountry_.

 ## Inputs Operators

-Sequelize ORM support several query operators to allow filtered your data using findAll method.
+Sequelize ORM supports several query operators to allow filtered your data using findAll method.
 For this reason was create \_inputTypeOperator.

-Most of types support the follow operators:
+Most of the types support the following operators:

 ```
 eq